seamusbeecher/one-piece/README.md

 * Request

 ## Setup
-To run this project, install it locally using npm:
+In order to run this open two termianals, one for the front end (onepiece) and one for the backend (backend) To run this project, install it locally using npm:

 ```
 $ npm install
+$ cd backend
+$ npm start
+$ cd onepiece
 $ npm start
 ```